Inspections and Investigations

 Continuing to use workers from an unlicensed provider, together with evidence that the workers supplied have been exploited or mistreated will increase the likelihood of prosecution.

-If a labour user notifies the GLA that they are using, or have used, an unlicensed labour provider we may need to investigate.
+If a labour user notifies the GLAA that they are using, or have used, an unlicensed labour provider we may need to investigate.
 We will decide whether the labour user's contact is voluntary disclosure.
 If so, we may issue a warning rather than consider prosecution.
 Our decision will include consideration of the following factors:

 - whether the notification arose after an investigation had already commenced